Sitecore-Hackathon/2023-Go-Horse/README.md

 ![Component Markup](docs/images/07-ComponentMarkup.png?raw=true)

-* `cdp-container`: the guid of the datasource item, represing the component container.
+* `cdp-container`: the guid of the datasource item, representing the component container.
 * `cdp-field`: the field name to be rendered in that HTML element.

 ### Configuring your Personalize Web Experience